 Open the Launchpad

-You can quickly access your Mac’s Launchpad a few different ways.
+You can quickly access your Mac’s Launchpad in a few different ways.

 - Click the Launchpad icon in your Dock.